savonarola/edantic/README.md

 ## Primitive convertions

-Since plain data structure is rather poor, there are some automatic enrichments allowed while casting:
+Since plain data structures are rather poor, there are some automatic enrichments allowed while casting:

 * Strings can be casted to corresponding atoms `"a" -> :a`.
 * Lists of suitable size can be casted to tuples `[1, "a"] -> {1, :a}`.